Baraa2nassar/Philoi/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]]
+[![Product Name Screen Shot][product-screenshot]] Philoi is greek word that means a "friend" :)
+    Created by:
+    Baraa Nassar
+    Mushtaq Miah

 Usually, when groups, students, or even friends get to know each other they begin with some facts about themselves.
 Some teachers would play a game of (two truths/one lie) with their students, so they can start building a strong bond with the students.
 This app aims to tackle this aspect of social life using a game hosted by an instructor (creator) and played by group

 Why?